University of Hawaiʻi at West Oʻahu: Distance learning

 UHWO offers in-person and online classes.
 Twenty-nine percent of students were enrolled exclusively in distance education courses in Fall 2017; 38 percent took at least one such course.

 University of Hawaiʻi System Community College students on Neighbor Islands can pursue online four-year degrees and certificates at University of Hawaiʻi – West Oʻahu.
 Classes may also be delivered through interactive television and in person.
 Three degrees and 12 concentrations are available.

 Campus

 The campus is located on 500 acres of former sugarcane land.
-The campus’ property includes a separate 991-acre parcel located above the H-1 Freeway.
+The campus's property includes a separate 991-acre parcel located above the H-1 Freeway.

 Athletics

 UHWO features an intramural sports program.
 The program is available to all enrolled students.
 The program includes of five sports including: flag football, volleyball, basketball, soccer and softball.
 The school's mascot is the pueo, an owl native to Hawaii.